zomars/sendbird-uikit-ios-sources/README.md

-# Sendbird UIKit for iOS sample
+# Sendbird UIKit for iOS
 ![Platform](https://img.shields.io/badge/platform-iOS-orange.svg)
 ![Languages](https://img.shields.io/badge/language-Swift-orange.svg)

 ## Introduction

 Sendbird UIKit for iOS is a development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.
-Here is a UIKit sample for iOS in the submodule which you can download and test basic chat features and various customization.
+This repository houses the UIKit source code in addition to a UIKit sample as explained below.

+- **uikit** is where you can find the open source code.
+Check out [UIKit Open Source Guidelines](https://github.com/sendbird/sendbird-uikit-ios-sources/blob/main/OPENSOURCE_GUIDELINES.md) for more information regarding our stance on open source.
-- **SendBirdUIKit-Sample** is a chat app which contains custom sample code for various key features written in `Swift`.
+- **uikit-sample** is a chat app which contains custom sample code for various key features written in `Swift`.

 ### More about Sendbird UIKIT for iOS